 When the CPU requests an instruction word from external memory, the cache algorithm checks to determine whether the word is already contained in the instruction cache.
 Figure 3-13 shows the partitioning of an instruction address as used by the cache control algorithm.
 The algorithm uses the 19 most significant bits (MSBs) of the instruction address to select the segment; the five least significant bits (LSBs) define the address of the instruction word within the pertinent segment.
-The algorithm compares the 19 MSBs of the instruction address with the two SSA registers.
-If there is a match, the algorithm checks the relevant P flag.
+The algorithm compares the 19 MSBs of the instruction address the relevant P flag.
 The P flag indicates whether a word within a particular segment is already present in cache memory.